v-egoshin/dwt/README.md

 # DWT

 Server for distributed delivering combinations of wordlists.
+Main idea:

+- Reduce the amount of information transmitted to bruteforcing tools
+- Remove duplications
+- One entry point with wordlists for all teammates
+- Job control
+- Result control

 ## Features